jonnyleealas/401-Reads/abdulBariAlgorithm/timeComplexity.md

 # If we don't know how many times
 - If we can't answer how many times a loop will run then it is known as O(root n)
+- K is used when we don't know how many times.